kackey0-1/ml_handson/2_gcp_ml_products.md

 ### Video AI
 Video AI manages videos, not images.
 It can extract metadata from any streaming video, get insights in a far shorter time, and let trigger events

+### TensorFlow Extended
+TensorFlow Extended is for deploying production ML pipelines, and it doesn't have any AutoML Services.